House sitting off the grid – all you need to know

 Whatever the reason, there are many people living off-grid.
-And, because of the specific maintenance requirements of off-grid homes, there are now many house sitting opportunities to take care of these interesting, challenging and rewarding properties.
+And, because of the specific maintenance requirements of off-grid homes, there are now many house sit jobs available to take care of these interesting, challenging and rewarding properties in more challenging locations.

 What exactly do we mean by "off the grid"?